 Treatment options for this superbug are better today than a few years back.
 However, with many people, newer antibiotics and newer combinations of antibiotics still do not work.
 A person with COVID-19 may already be very ill, complicating treatment and increasing the possibility of death.

-How Can Biofilm Be Removed from Surfaces?
+How Do You Remove Biofilm from Surfaces?

 How Can We Prevent Biofilms from Developing?